 Review of ARTistic Pursuits Elementary 4-5 Book One

-1:26 PMMy 11-year-old son has been interested in art for a long time.
+My 11-year-old son has been interested in art for a long time.
 He sketches all the time, is obsessed with perfecting his skill, and is in complete admiration of cartoonists and comic book illustrators.
 Since we homeschool and live fairly rural, I wanted to be able to give him some basic art foundational skills but was not willing to drive over an hour each week to do so.
-We reviewed the ARTistic Pursuits: Elementary 4-5 Book One (The Elements of Art and Comoposition) by Brenda Ellis as part of the Schoolhouse Review Crew, and we were so pleased that we had the chance to try it out!
+We reviewed the ARTistic Pursuits: Elementary 4-5 Book One (The Elements of Art and Comoposition) by Brenda Ellis, and we were so pleased that we had the chance to try it out!
 (Note that this is just one of many books offered by ARTistic Pursuits, and we picked this based on one child's level in school.
 They also have books for very young students, all the way into high school.)

 First, this is a book, but you'll need to buy your own art supplies.
 They do offer them on the website.
 For the book we chose, the supplies were pretty inexpensive, but other courses will require different (and possibly more expensive) supplies.
 The very first part of the book was basic drawing and sketching skills, and then it goes deeper into concepts such as composition, depth, and movement.